josephdburdick/j0e.me/src/api/recommendations.md

     title: Writer | Strategist | Consultant
     shortTitle: Writer
     date: 2016-07-23
-    relationship: Nana T. worked with Joe but on different teams
+    relationship: Worked with Joe but on different teams
     body: >
       Over the two years that I've known Joe, since meeting at Adoptive, I've had the opportunity to work with and get to know one of the most hardworking, creative, resolute and generous people I've met in my career thus far.
 Joe's work ethic is impeccable, and he is a genuinely generous person who gives of himself to both his work and his team.